-Jeffrey Holmstead is a lobbyist for Bracewell & Giuliani, a top K Street lobby group representing energy industry clients like Southern Company and Duke Energy.
-He is head of the firm's Environmental Strategies Group.
+Jeffrey R. Holmstead is an attorney and lobbyist for Bracewell & Giuliani in Washington, DC.
+Bracewell & Giuliani is a top K Street lobby group representing energy industry companies like Southern Company and Duke Energy.

 Jeff Holmstead began his political career as the Associate Counsel to former President George H.W.
-Bush.
+Bush, moving from his government office to a lobbying firm to the Environmental Protection Agency to his current lobbying firm.
 During the Clinton years, Holmstead spent his time as a lobbyist for Latham & Watkins.
-In 2001, Holmstead was appointed head of EPA's Office of Air and Radiation and played a key role in the Bush administration's efforts to roll back clean air protections.
-Holmstead brought this "expertise" to Bracewell & Giuliani where he is currently a lobbyist representing energy industry clients, mostly in the coal utility sector.
+In 2001, Holmstead was appointed to Assistant Administrator of the United States Environmental Protection Agency Office of Air and Radiation, where he played a key role in the George W. Bush administration's efforts to roll back clean air and climate change protections.

 "The benefits of reducing mercury are very insignificant."